by Page Remick

 2 to 3 years for ground spices

-1 to 3 years for leafy herbs
+1 to 3 years for leafy herbs, depending on the herb.

 Whole peppercorns, nutmegs, and cinnamon sticks hold on to their flavor for ages.